GENERAL INFORMATION RESTRICTIONS

 4 The notary public certifies and registers the deed with the Registry Agency.
 From that point, the ownership of the property is transferred to the buyer.

-5 Only for legal people: A week after receiving the Notary Deed, bg houses for sale.
+5 Only for legal people: A week after receiving the Notary Deed, .
 A card will be issued to the legal person who is the property owner.
 It will include an EIK number that will allow you to account for all property-related issues.
 When the ownership has been transferred, the property is automatically registered in the tax office.

 PROPERTY TAXES AND OTHER EXPENSES